Genusbiz/docs/developers/defining-an-app-model/security/security-groups-and-user-accounts.md

 7. In the **Search Result** list, select which object to associate with the user account.
 8. Click **Next**.
 9. Type a sign in name, a name and a mail address for the user.
 If the account profile is associated with an Object Class, this information is filled in based on the object selected above.
+10. Select the **App Model Admin** check box if you want to grant app model admin rights to the user.
+This option is not available if you do not have app model admin rights.
-10. Type a password in the **Password** box.
+11. Type a password in the **Password** box.
-11. To force the user to change password at next sign in, click **Account must change password at next sign in**.
+12. To force the user to change password at next sign in, click **Account must change password at next sign in**.
-12. Click **Next**.
+13. Click **Next**.
-13. To include the user as a member of one or more groups, click **Add**.
+14. To include the user as a member of one or more groups, click **Add**.
 In the **Select Groups** dialog box, type the name of the group, and then click **Check Names**.
 Click **OK**.
-14. Click **Next**.
+15. Click **Next**.
-15. In the **Language** box, select the default language for the user.
+16. In the **Language** box, select the default language for the user.
 In the **Display Format Web** box, select the formatting culture for the user on web browser clients.
 In the **Start Page** box, select the page which is initially displayed when the user starts the Genus desktop client.
 The settings can be modfied by the user in [the personal setup for individual user accounts](../../../users/navigate-view-modify-and-control/personalize-your-genus-desktop.md).
-16. Click **Finish**.
+17. Click **Finish**.

 If your application uses **Active Directory authentication**, follow these steps: